m-matthews/CarND-Vehicle-Detection/writeup.md

 The group variable can be seen to have the correct effect of ensuring the training and test data do not have the same images included.
 The sample program [00_ShuffleSplit.py](./00_ShuffleSplit.py) produced these images.

+## Features

+Three combined feature sets were used to train the classifier.

+![alt text][imagecombined1]

+The code allows each feature extraction to be derived from individual color spaces using three separate variables:

+* `bspace`: Color space to use for spatially binned color.
+* `cspace`: Color space to use for color histograms.
+* `hspace`: Color space to use for Historgram of Orient Gradients (HOG).

+I had originally expected variation could produce improvements, however after experimentation I selected `YUV` as the color space for all feature extraction.

-## Historgram of Orient Gradients
+### Historgram of Orient Gradients

-The Histogram of Gradients perform differently depending on the color space and channel selected.
-The start of [01_Training.py](./01_Training.py) exports the following image to enable a review of the type of data created:
+The Histogram of Gradients (HOG) perform differently depending on the color space and channel(s) selected.
+The start of [01_Training.py](./01_Training.py) exports the following image to enable a review of each channel and corresponding HOG features created:

 ![alt text][imagehog1]

-Based on the above image and experimentation, for the Histogram of Gradients I selected the `YUV` color space and selected only channel 0 (`Y`) for training the classifier.
+Based on the above image and experimentation for the Histogram of Gradients I selected the `YUV` color space and selected only channel 0 (`Y`) for training the classifier.
+Increasing the number of orientations from 9 to 12 improved the classifier performance.

+### Color (Spatial Binning and Histogram)

 Various experiments were performed to try different hyperparameters and their impacts.

-Rather than a single color space to be used for all of the image feature extraction, three separate variables were used:

-* `bspace`: Color space to use for spatially binned color.
-* `cspace`: Color space to use for color histograms.
-* `hspace`: Color space to use for HOG.

-I had originally expected variation could produce improvements, however after experimentation I selected `YUV` for all of these.

-The binned color size selected was 16x16 as this performed slightly better than the initial 32x32 and would also hopefully improve model generalisation.
+The binned color size selected was 16x16 as this performed slightly better than the initial 32x32 size.

+### Selected Hyperparameters

-Experimentation of the HOG parameters resulted in the current selection shown in [01_Training.py](./01_Training.py):
+Experimentation of the hyperparameters resulted in the current selection shown in [01_Training.py](./01_Training.py):

 ```python
     hp = { # Binned color parameters.